pSGAme/IIM-SMCM/README.md

 [//]: # (We introduce **Local-Prompt**, a novel coarse-to-fine tuning paradigm to emphasize regional enhancement with local prompts.
 Our method comprises two integral components: **global prompt guided negative augmentation** and **local prompt enhanced regional regularization**.
 The former utilizes frozen, coarse global prompts as guiding cues to incorporate negative augmentation, thereby leveraging local outlier knowledge.
 The latter employs trainable local prompts and a regional regularization to capture local information effectively, aiding in outlier identification.
 We also propose regional-related metric to empower the enrichment of OOD detection. )

-Comprehensive experiments demonstrate the effectiveness and potential of our method.
-Notably, our method reduces average FPR95 by 5.17% against state-of-the-art method in 4-shot tuning on challenging ImageNet-1k dataset, even outperforming 16-shot results of previous method.

 ##  ✈️ Quick Start